Moar Crossbows V1.0.2

-The Magical Rings Data Pack adds 17 unique rings.
+The Magical Rings Data Pack adds a bunch of unique rings.
 They generate in loot chests throughout the world, such as in mineshafts, treasure chests, and desert temples.
 The rings come in 4 differing rarities that indicate their usefulness.
 Rings, when held in the offhand slot, grant all sorts of buffs, but sometimes also have a debuff associated with it.

 Magical Bombs V3.1

 The Zelda Magical Bombs Data Pack adds four custom magical bombs to Minecraft.
 The bombs are obtainable with custom crafting recipes.
 Bombs have custom bouncing physics and explosion effects.

 The Zelda Magical Bows Data Pack adds five custom magical bows to Minecraft.
 The bows are obtainable with custom crafting recipes.
 Bows shoot magical arrows with custom particle trails and effects.
 Obtain these powerful bows to decimate your foes!

 The Zelda Shields Datapack adds two custom modeled shields, the Hylian Shield and the Hero’s Shield.
 These are obtainable with our Custom Crafter.

 The Zelda Boomerangs data pack adds a new weapon; the Boomerang!
 Boomerangs can be thrown at enemies to deal damage and stun and will return to the user.
 Items can also be picked up by the boomerang.
 The boomerang will bounce off of any solid blocks it hits and returns immediately to the thrower but will travel through non-solid blocks.

 Linear Difficulty V3.0